kovidgoyal/kitty/docs/glossary.rst

    Path to a directory containing the kitty terminfo database.

+.. envvar:: KITTY_INSTALLATION_DIR

+   Path to the kitty installation directory.

 .. envvar:: COLORTERM

    Set to the value ``truecolor`` to indicate that kitty supports 16 million